Skip to main content

 Louisiana

 Louisiana follows a pure comparative negligence system for lawsuits where a person has suffered an injury, economic loss, or death.
-The jury determines assigns a percentage of fault to every person who caused the injury.
-This includes the injured party, the defendant’s being sued, and any people who are not in the lawsuit who contributed to the injuries.
+The jury assigns a percentage of fault to every person who caused the injury.
+This includes the injured party, the defendant’s being sued, and any people not in the lawsuit who contributed to the injuries.

-However, if the injuries were intentionally inflicted by another the damages are not reduced even if the injured party shared some fault.
+However, if the injuries were intentionally inflicted by another, the damages are not reduced even if the injured party shared some fault.

 Applicable Law: L.S.A. – C.C.
 Art.
 2323